raulmax319/sm64plus/DEV_CHANGELOG.md

 ### Additions:
 - Added the controller rumble feature from the Shindou version of the game.
 The strength of it can be adjusted from the "Input Mapping" page.
-- Completely overhauled the camera options with brand new camera modes.
 - Added 11 new preset color palettes for Mario, and increased the customization settings for custom Mario colors.
 - Added a setting to disable the "M" logo on Mario's cap.
 - Added the "Save the Lives Count" setting, which allows you to save the number of lives you got to your save file.